accurascan/iOS-KYC/README.md

 ```

 * Set API data

-    Make sure to call this function after loadEngine(..).
+	Make sure to call this function after loadEngine(..) to store data on portal.
 ```
 self.accuraCameraWrapper?.setAPIData("your server url", apiKey: "your server api key")
 ```